VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) enables you to:

 - Prevent data loss, optimize network bandwidth – The proxy buffers and manages data traffic.
 Even if there’s a connectivity problem, you don’t lose data points.

-- Simple firewall configuration – The proxy receives metrics from many agents on different hosts and forwards those metrics to the Wavefront service.
+- Simple firewall configuration – The proxy receives metrics from many agents on different hosts and forwards those metrics to Operations for Applications.
 You don’t need to open internet access for each of the agents.

-- Enrich or filter data – You can set up the preprocessor to filter data before it’s sent to the Wavefront service
+- Enrich or filter data – You can set up the preprocessor to filter data before it’s sent to your Operations for Applications service.

-- Examine bottlenecks – Each proxy generates its own metrics, so you can check whether data comes in and whether data is sent to the Wavefront service.
+- Examine bottlenecks – Each proxy generates its own metrics, so you can check whether data comes in and whether data is sent to your Operations for Applications service.

 In this video, Clement contrasts using a Wavefront proxy with using direct ingestion, discusses proxy benefits, and goes over the architecture of most production systems, which includes a fleet of proxies behind a load balancer.
 The result is more resilience and a better user experience.